radar-blip/gretch/README.md

 CPU
 GPU

 If any problems with display:

 tr (translate) was used for deleting characters in output,
 mostly parenthesis (), brackets [], and single quotes ''.

-The cut command, was also used to delete certain characters from output.
+The cut command was also used to delete certain characters from output.

 In printf, %5s is used for spacing between printf and output.
 Adjust accordingly if need be.